gklijs/schema_registry_converter/README.md

 # Relation to related libraries

 The avro part of the conversion is handled by avro-rs.
 As such, I don't include tests for every possible schema.
 While I used rdkafka in combination to successfully consume from and produce to kafka, and while it's used in the example, this crate has no direct dependency on it.
-All this crate does is convert [u8] <-> avro_rs::types::Value.
+All this crate does is convert [u8] <-> Some Value (based on converter used).

 # Tests